bucket-0224/youtube-music-ts-lib/README.md

 ## What Features Changed?

-- Fixed for the phenomenon where listMusicFromAlbum no longer returns videoId.
+- Fixed for the phenomenon where listMusicFromAlbum, listOfMusicsFromPlaylist no longer returns videoId.
 - Also adjusted the position of videoId and adjusted and modified the code and some return codes of parser.ts accordingly.

 ## How to use it?